-- 1. Revenues are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis). - 2.
-Expenditures/expenses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis). - 3.
+- 2. Expenditures/expenses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis). - 3.
 Outstanding year end encumbrances are treated as expenditures/expenses (budget basis) rather than as a reservation of fund balance for governmental fund types (GAAP basis).
 Material encumbrances are disclosed in the notes for the enterprise funds (GAAP basis). - 4.
 Proceeds from and principal payments on short-term note obligations are reported on the operating statement (budget basis) rather than as balance sheet transactions (GAAP basis). - 5.
 For proprietary funds, the acquisition and construction of capital assets are reported on the operating statement (budget basis) rather than as balance sheet transactions (GAAP basis). - 6.
 Revolving loans made to eligible businesses and individuals are reported on the operating statement (budget basis) rather than as balance sheet transactions (GAAP basis).

-Adjustments necessary to convert the results of operations at the end of the year on the Budget basis to the GAAP basis are as follows: Excess of Revenues and Other Einancing Sources
+Adjustments necessary to convert the results of operations at the end of the year on the Budget basis to the GAAP basis are as follows: